 However, if you live in an apartment, then you shouldn’t use a propane heater because it may violate your rental agreement.
 For that reason, it’s better to invest in an approved apartment space heater like the ones reviewed in that link.

 We hope this guide on choosing the best propane heaters for your house was helpful.

 As you discovered, propane heaters operate much differently than other types of portable space heaters to provide warmth.
 In particular, these devices use propane (not electricity) to fuel the burning process, and the heat that comes off these devices is much hotter than their electric heater counterparts.

 The best propane heater for house use is also much cheaper to operate than other types of heaters.
-As well, the best indoor propane heaters include a variety of safety features to keep you and your family safe from any potential hazards.
+As well, the best indoor propane heaters for homes include a variety of safety features to keep you and your family safe from any potential hazards.